MediaCrush/MediaCrush/README.md

 Our servers run on Ubuntu, and you install the deps with `sudo apt-get install jhead redis-server tidy optipng`.
 The Ubuntu repos have a poor distribution of [ffmpeg](http://ffmpeg.org), so you'll need to build that from source.
-Our dev machines run Arch Linux: `sudo pacman -S redis jhead tidy optipng ffmpeg`.
+Our dev machines run Arch Linux: `sudo pacman -S redis jhead tidyhtml optipng ffmpeg`.
 Make sure you enable libtheora, libvorbis, libx264, and libvpx when you build ffmpeg.
+If you're on Arch, you might want ffmpeg-full from the AUR.

 **Clone the repository**